lmno3418/pokedex_render/README.md

 ## Prerequisites

-- Python 3.7 or higher
+- Python 3.10 or higher
 - Required Python packages (see requirements.txt)

-## Local Development
+## Installation

 1. Clone or download this repository
 2. Navigate to the project directory